-The PPL Foundation announced the recipients of the 2019 major grants, and we couldn’t be more excited to see how our communities will flourish through the work of these amazing non-profit organizations!
+The PPL Foundation announced the recipients of the this year’s major grants, and we couldn’t be more excited to see how our communities will flourish through the work of these amazing non-profit organizations!

 From enhancements to a cybersecurity program at NACC, to an eviction prevention program for struggling families in Lancaster, the organizations receiving major grants will help support and sustain the neighborhoods where we live and work.

 The PPL Foundation Major Grant recipients are: